farlee2121/DevEssentialsBlog/_drafts/2021-07-18-SWEBOK-Chaper-hierarchy.md

 <!-- I think I should release this post before the transform artifact post -->

+Note that these categorizations are not SWEBOK sanctioned.
+The lifecycle stages are discussed in SEBOK 13.3.1.
+Math, Computer Science, and Engineering are explicitly called out as foundations.
+All other categorizations are my own attempt to organize the topics in the book.

 ![Hierarchy diagram](../post-media/SWEBOK-hierarchy/topic-hierarchy.drawio.svg)

 The tiers are layered based on how fundamental the topics are
 - *Foundations* are precursor topics to Software Engineering.
-Topics in this level may be repackaged
+They inform the root problems solving approaches and the theoretical toolkit.
+These topics often underpin software-specific practices rather actively shaping our mental model during application.
-- *Cross-cutting activities* happen at every stage of the software lifecycle.
-They shape the lifecycle and inform decisions at every level.
+- *Cross-cutting activities* occur at every stage of the software lifecycle.
+They inform stage-specific practices, but are also considered across lifecycle stages to ensure healthy overall practices.
-- *Lifecycle stages* represent major checkpoints in how much we know about the final solution.
-The stages commonly overlap, but are typically used to categorize software activities and progress.

-Tiers based on how fundamental each is
-- mid tier built on concepts and measures of bottom tier
-- outer tier integrates the middle tier at every stage
-- outer tier is the general form of the software process loop.
-That loop may be very short and on smaller decisions in some methodologies
+- *Lifecycle stages* are major checkpoints in completed work and verified knowledge.
+Concrete practices are often categorized and applied by current stage.
+Stages commonly overlap and many practices range across several lifecycle stages.

-- true center tier is problem solving (13.1.1 everything is problem solving and specialized techniques separate out into disciplines), but problem solving isn't a Knowledge Area
+The true center tier is problem solving (SWEBOK 13.1.1), but problem solving isn't a Knowledge Area.
+Thus it is not included in the diagram.

-Econ is actually in management and not in foundations, but economics is the differentiation between engineering and science Maintenance is in management section, not sure if I should include it in the middle or outer tier...
-- everything is maintained, and maintenance is more of a perspective, but it sorta has a position in the process flow
+Also, also note that Maintenance shows up twice.
+- As a lifecycle stage, Maintenance mostly replays the lifecycle process with additional constraints and a different cost profile
+- As a cross-cutting concern, maintenance is a kind of Quality focusing on ease of continued modification

 <!-- I like how Construx separates out cross-cutting *activities* and cross-cutting *concerns*
 - their visual makes more sense to me now -->

-- should probably indicate that i'm not sold on where maintenance lives
-- moved economics to foundations because it factors into most decision processes.